You can use the Xray's Test Case Importer to import new or existent tests, preconditions and test sets issues from a CSV or JSON source file.

 - for CSV, define the mapping of CSV columns <=> fields in Jira

-The Test Case Importer is only able to create Test issues.
-If you wish to create other types of issues, you should use Jira's CSV importer instead.
+The Test Case Importer is only able to create or update tests, preconditions and test set issues.
+If you wish to create or update other types of issues, you should use Jira's CSV importer instead.
 Note that Jira's CSV importer is not able to handle any Xray related semantics though.

 Preparing the source file